[Innovation Webinar] A recap where we share a bit of the magic to helping clients learn, grow, and thrive in their innovation practice.

 In addition to financial and project metrics, you might also want to think about how to measure aspects such as your organization’s ability to innovate, as well as your own innovation skills.

 Measure your organization’s readiness to innovate: Are you equipped with the right tools, spaces, and mindsets to move the needle on innovation?
-Take The Moment’s Innovation Checkup, and share with others in your organization to get a full picture.
+Get the Culture Scan to surface and measure the factors of innovation culture in your organization.

 How do I get buy-in for my innovation projects?